 If you have used the internet in the last decade, your personal data has almost certainly been compromised in at least one data breach.
+Data breaches are one of the most common types of class action lawsuits, and the settlements often pay more than consumer product cases.
 The Identity Theft Resource Center reported over 3,200 data breaches in 2023 alone, exposing billions of records.
 Major companies including T-Mobile, AT&T, Equifax, and 23andMe have all suffered breaches that exposed millions of customers' sensitive information.

 The good news is that many of these breaches have resulted in class action settlements that pay real money to affected individuals.
 This guide covers the biggest data breach settlements, how to check if you are affected, and how to file your claims.